kelbon/AnyAny/README.md

     print(5, 10, std::string{"abc"}, std::string_view{"hello world"});
   }
 ```
+  How to reduce count of 'print's ? (and binary file size)?

-  With anyany we can erase each type only once and use same 'print' function for all of them
+  With anyany we can easily erase each type only once and use same 'print' function for all of them

 ```C++
 template <typename T>